 Exposure to Different Environments and Experiences

 Gradually exposing your puppy to different environments, such as parks, busy streets, or other pet-friendly establishments, can help them become more adaptable and less anxious in unfamiliar situations.
-Introducing them to new experiences, such as or meeting new people, can also help build their confidence.
+Introducing them to new experiences, such as car rides or meeting new people, can also help build their confidence.

 Avoid Reinforcing Anxiety Behaviors